kunstler/ClimateNFI/README.md

 I also dowloaded the long-term average monthly radiation series from worldclim

-This R cran code require the package `drake`.
+This R cran code require the package `target`.
+Use targets::tar_make_clustermq(workers = N) with N:number of cores to use for running the code in parallel

 In addition the following packages are required: